A pet emergency is every dog and cat parent’s worst nightmare. According to CNBC, one-third of pets will experience an emergency each year (1).

 Step 6: Safely load your pet into your vehicle.
 If your pet is scared or in pain, the natural instinct may be to bite, so be careful and use a dog muzzle if necessary and if you can constantly monitor your dog when the muzzle is on.
 Avoid muzzling if your pet has difficulty breathing or is a brachycephalic, or flat-faced, breed.
 A towel or blanket may be gently wrapped around an angry cat to more easily transport.
 Always place your cat in a carrier.
 In case of a suspected spinal injury, take special care to support your pet’s back and neck.

 Step 7: During your ride to the pet hospital, keep your pet as calm and comfortable as possible while they are secured to the backseat or in a carrier.
 If you are the driver, stay safe and focus on the road.
+Only 16 percent of people use proper pet restraints while driving.
+Beat those statistics by using the proper equipment to keep you and your pet safe.

 Step 8: Upon your arrival to the pet emergency room, carefully lift or carry your pet from your vehicle.
 If you need assistance moving a heavy dog, call the emergency vet receptionist to ask for staff to assist with a stretcher or gurney.